f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

  .. image:: ./pictures/choose_cert.png

+ 3. Select "Next"
- 3. Toggle on "Use a WAF Policy"
+ 4. On the "Security Policies" page Toggle on "Use a WAF Policy"
- 4. Click "+ Create" and enter the new policy name "waf-policy" in the new window as shown in the picture below.
+ 5. Click "+ Create" and enter the new policy name "waf-policy" in the new window as shown in the picture below.

  .. image:: ./pictures/create_application_create_policy.png